marigold-dev/training-security-2/README.md

 taq simulate 1-replay.tz --param=1-replay.parameter.parameter.tz
 ```

-The simulation will tell you thatseveral internal transaction will be executed.
+The simulation will tell you that several internal transaction will be executed.
 But if you deploy the code and try to really execute it :

 ```bash